bobquest33/go-agree/README.md

 Go-Agree is a proof-of-concept package that helps you create consistent replicated data structures using Raft.

-For any JSON-marshallable interface you provide, it will create a finite state machine where invocations of the interface methods will become entries in the commit log.
+For any JSON-marshallable interface you provide, Go-Agree will give you a wrapper to

-Go-Agree will

-* apply commands (invoking the relevant methods on your interface through reflection)
+* apply commands that mutate the value of the interface (invoking the relevant methods on your interface through reflection)
 * create/restore snapshots (stored in BoltDB)
 * forward commands to the Raft leader (via JSON-RPC)
-* allow you to inspect the interface or subscribe to changes without worrying about synchronization
+* inspect the interface at any time or subscribe to mutations of its value

-In the future it may also help you deal with partitioned data structures using (Blance)[https://github.com/couchbase/blance].
+In the future it may also help you deal with partitioned data structures, probably using [Blance](https://github.com/couchbase/blance).

 *This is at a proof-of-concept stage.
 It is poorly tested and needs refactoring.
 Breaking changes to the API may occur.
 Suggestions, bug reports and PRs welcome.*